drdangr/obsidian_text_quality_analyse/README.md

 * **Chat model** — the OpenAI model used for semantic role classification (default: `gpt-3.5-turbo`).

 * **Topic** — an optional phrase to measure how closely each paragraph matches your intended subject.
-A higher topic match indicates that the paragraph contains this phrase more frequently.
+When using OpenAI, SNR is derived as cosine similarity between the topic (or the first paragraph when topic is empty) and paragraph embeddings.

-* **Signal/Noise colours** — choose two colours to define the gradient for background highlighting.
-The left picker corresponds to paragraphs far from the topic (low signal), and the right picker corresponds to paragraphs close to the topic (high signal).
+* **Signal/Noise colour** — choose the highlight colour for low SNR.
+The background interpolates from the editor’s theme background (high SNR) to this colour (low SNR).

 * **Complexity colours** — choose two colours to define the gradient for text colour.
 The left picker corresponds to simple paragraphs, and the right picker corresponds to complex paragraphs.